dig(1) - phpMan

 This bit is set by default, which means dig normally sends

 recursive queries.
-Recursion is automatically disabled when the
+Recursion is automatically disabled when using

 +retry=T